kolarskydominik/docs/setup_react-microfrontend-app.md

 ```

 ### 2.2 App.tsx
-This is the injected micro-frontend-app.
+This is the code, which will be injected in Host App.

 ```js
 // App.tsx